Porcelaine 150 : Can the decorated objects be put in contact with food?

 Very simply, just degrease the surface with alcohol or soapy water.

-Porcelaine 150: Can you paint with Porcelaine 150 on porous surfaces, such as plaster or terra cotta?
+Porcelaine 150: Can I use Porcelaine 150 on porous surfaces such as plaster or terra cotta?

 Porcelaine 150: How do I correct a mistake?